-iii) the acquisition of Flying High Brands Inc.

-iv) the acquisition of Emblem Corp.
+- i) the purchase of Aleafia Farms and - ii) the amalgamation with Canabo Medical Inc. - iii) the acquisition of Flying High Brands Inc. - iv) the acquisition of Emblem Corp.

-The transactions and the allocation of the purchase price are described in detail in notes 4 and 5 respectively.
+The transactions and the allocation of the purchase price are described in detail in note 5.

-9. SHARE CAPITAL
+8. SHARE CAPITAL